miman/docker-local-ai/README.md

 A volume will be created where the code can be dynamically changed between each run without amny need to re-deploy the docker container.

-To test that everything works, copy the files under test-files to this folder before starting the docker container
+To test that everything works, copy the files under code to this folder before starting the docker container

 This folder can be found here: